Turtlecute33/PrivacyActivistKit/CONTRIBUTING.md

 - **Fear-mongering**: Be honest about risks without creating unnecessary panic
 - **Personal opinions as facts**: Clearly distinguish recommendations from personal preferences

-## Code of Conduct

-This project is committed to providing a welcoming environment for all contributors.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).